acook/blog_title/README.markdown

 0. Your class goes in `./lib/blog.rb`, don't change the `blog_title.rb`.
 0. The XPath for the HTML element you want to look for is at: `/html/body/div[2]/div/div[2]/div/div/h3`
+0. You'll need to install the hpricot gem: `gem install hpricot`